rodekruis/IBF-system/services/IBF-pipeline/README.md

 This repository consists of 2 parts.

 1. Data pipeline: This is a series of scripts (which will be run daily) which extracts all input data (static + dynamic), transforms them to create flood extents and calculated affected population, and loads the output to locations where they can be served to the dashoard.
 2. Geoserver: Geoserver is one of the locations where output of the data-pipeline is served: namely the raster-files.
+Geoserver can subsequently serve these raster-files to the frontend through WMS-services.

 ## Prerequisites